-20.)
+13.38) The theory is simple.
 Attach a power supply to a resistor.
-Put a voltmeter across the power supply (this will measure both the voltage of the power supply and the voltage across the resistor).
-Put an ammeter into the circuit to measure the current through the resistor.
-Now consider the theory.
-According to Ohm's Law, if you double the voltage across the resistor, the current through the resistor should double.
-So, our hapless teacher uses a light bulb as her resistor, attaches it to a variable DC power supply, and completes the circuit shown.
-She uses the voltmeter to set the power supply voltage at 40 volts.
+Put a voltmeter across the power supply to measure the supply's voltage and put an ammeter into the circuit measure the current through the resistor.
+According to Ohm's Law, if you double the voltage, the current should double.
+So, our hapless teacher takes a light bulb and attaches it to a variable DC power supply (see sketch).
+She uses the voltmeter to set the power supply voltage (hence the voltage across the bulb) at 40 volts.
 At this setting the ammeter reads .45 amps.
 She doubles the voltage to 80 volts expecting to see the current double to .9 amps.
 What she sees instead is that the current has risen to only .65 amps.
-So there she stands in front of a classroom full of students looking like Jacqueline the idiot, with no explanation to be had.
+So there she sits before a classroom full of students looking like Jacqueline the idiot, with no explanation to be had.
 Is Ohm's Law working here?
-If not, why not?
-If so, how so?
-In short, what's going on?
+Why is the circuit acting the way it is?